Opening

 The core loop of a PlateUp! run takes place across 15 days, each of which splits into a preparation phase and a service phase.
 During preparation, you buy appliances, lay out your kitchen, and build the structures that will handle the next service.
 During service, customers arrive, orders come in, and the kitchen runs.
 On Day 4 and every third day after, you choose a progression card from a small randomised selection.
 Cards add complexity: more customers, new dish requirements, expanded menus.
 The difficulty scales automatically as the run progresses.

 The automation layer is what separates PlateUp! from every comparable game.
 Conveyors, grabbers, and smart grabbers can be chained together to move ingredients and finished dishes through the kitchen without player input.
-A well-designed automation setup handles washing, plating, and delivery on its own, freeing players to manage edge cases, restock ingredients, and interact with customers.
 The planning phase before each service is where the real game lives.
 A blueprint cabinet system lets you copy appliance placements between runs, and the roguelite card progression means no two runs produce the same kitchen in the same order.

 This is not a game about reflexes.
 The chaos of Overcooked, where success depends on quick movement and immediate response, is replaced here by something closer to engineering.
 The early runs are genuinely difficult as players learn which automation chains work and how card selection shapes the challenge ahead.
 The complexity curve is steep.
 Reviewers noted that solo play in particular can feel punishing in a way that co-op smooths over, and the game's own community forums acknowledge a substantial solo difficulty gap.